 However, the Elk River spill is a poignant reminder of just how interconnected environmental concerns are and why taking a systems approach to these issues is so important.
-For 25 years, Bioneers has been featuring solutions that look to the root of the problem.
 In this case, consider two key root causes:

 - Our reliance on coal for energy (these chemicals are utilized in the manufacture and cleaning of coal)